radiocosmology/alpenhorn/demo/demo-script.md

 ### Auto-importing files and temporary names

-Another option for writing files to a node filesystem when auto-import is turned on, may be to write them to a path which the import detect extensions won't recognise, although whether this is possible will depend on the particular import detect extensions being used.
+Another option for writing files to a node filesystem when auto-import is turned on, may be to write them to a path which the import detect extensions won't accept, although whether this is possible will depend on the particular import detect extensions being used.
 For this demo, we can use any name which doesn't match the patterns which the `pattern_importer` will accept.